Richard Whiting (abbot): Death

 By January 1539, Glastonbury was the only monastery left in Somerset.
 Abbot Whiting refused to surrender the abbey, which did not fall under the Act for the suppression of the lesser houses.
 On 19 September of that year the royal commissioners, Layton, Richard Pollard and Thomas Moyle, arrived there without warning on the orders of Thomas Cromwell, presumably to find faults and thus facilitate the abbey's closure.
 The commissioners had expected to find considerable treasure at Glastonbury and finding comparatively little, they proceeded to a more thorough search, finding money and plate walled up in secure vaults.
-There also was heard rumour of other items relocated to other estates and manors belonging to the Abbey.
+There was also a rumour that other items had been relocated to other estates and manors belonging to the Abbey.

-Whiting, by now feeble and advanced in years, was sent to the Tower of London so that Cromwell might examine him himself.
+Whiting, by now feeble and advanced in years, was sent to the Tower of London to be examined by Cromwell himself.
 The precise charge on which he was arrested, and subsequently executed, remains uncertain, though his case is usually referred to as one of treason.
 Cromwell clearly acted as judge and jury: in his manuscript Remembrances are the entries: